-If you think we have made a mistake that has caused you a financial loss or some other detriment, you might be able to make a claim for compensation.
+If the Department has made an error that has caused you a financial loss or some other detriment, you might be able to make a claim for compensation.

 Types of compensation

-Compensation can be obtained for loss suffered as a result of one of the following:
+Compensation can be claimed for loss suffered as a result of one of the following:

 - legal liability